swiftlang/swift-evolution/proposals/0008-package-manager-testing.md

 a test case is created for the module `Foo` based on the sources in the relevant subdirectories.

+A test-module is created per subdirectory of Tests, so:

+    Package
+    ├── Sources
+    │   └── Foo
+    │       └──Foo.swift
+    └── Tests
+        └── Foo
+            └── Test.swift
+        └── Bar
+            └── Test.swift

+Would create two test-modules.
+The modules in this example may test different aspects of the module Foo, it is entirely up to the package author.

 Additionally we will support directories called `FooTests`.
 This layout style is prevalent in existing open source projects and supporting it will minimize vexation for their authors.